Timothy C. Hain, MD• Page last modified: July 31, 2021

 Downbeating nystagmus can also be provoked in Wernickes by a variety of other maneuvers including convergence, positional changes, mastoid vibration, head-shaking, and changes in head position (Kattah et al, 2018).

 There is a short window where thiamine supplementation may reverse acute Wernickes.
 However, once there are dead neurons and bleeding, this is a "cows have escaped from the barn" situation.
+Or perhaps raising the dead would be a good analogy as well.
 There is no medication or therapy that will get them back.

 The usual thiamine recommendation for acute Wernickes is 500 mg IV, as often as three times/day.
 The duration recommended is variable - -some suggesting as long as 1-2 months.
 Given the argument above, and lack of controlled study, this is may be more wishful thinking than useful treatment, after the first few days.
 Thiamine supplementation probably helpful in preventing Wernickes in those with nutritional issues.
 In this situation, thiamine deficiency might be called "beriberi" as noted above.